juliencm-dev/juliencm-dev/README.md

 ## About Me ✨
 Software developer passionate about creating meaningful solutions, with a focus on DevOps automation and developer experience.
 I love exploring new technologies and contributing to open-source projects that make developers' lives easier.

-## 🚀 Featured Project: *project-init*
+## 🚀 Featured Project: Project-Init

-A powerful development environment setup tool that streamlines database initialization for your projects.
+A developer-first CLI tool that eliminates project setup headaches.
+Instantly configure development databases, manage environments, and soon bootstrap production-ready FastAPI applications with best practices built-in.
+From zero to coding in minutes, not hours.

 ![Project Init CLI Demo](https://raw.githubusercontent.com/juliencm-dev/project-init-cli/main/docs/demo.gif)

 ### ✨ Key Features

+- 🚀 Initialize a new repository and push the initial setup to GitHub
 - 🐳 Automated Docker and Docker Compose configuration
 - 🗄️ Multi-database support (PostgreSQL, MongoDB, Chroma)
 - 🔐 Secure credential management